Muslims pray to turn Turkey's greatest monument back into a mosque

 A pledge to make Hagia Sophia a mosque may draw some disaffected nationalist and religious voters back to Erdogan in the presidential vote after a year of anti-government protests and a corruption scandal, said Sahin Alpay, a professor of political science at Bahcesehir University and a columnist for the Zaman daily.
 But he argued it would not be worth the price.

-"It would strengthen the mutual suspicion and polarization between the West and the Muslim world," Alpay said.
+"It would strengthen the mutual suspicion and polarisation between the West and the Muslim world," Alpay said.
 "All hell breaking loose is a high price to pay."

 The U.S. Commission on International Religious Freedom, a bi-partisan advisory panel set up by Congress, said in a statement last week that such a move would threaten Turkey's international standing and recall its mistreatment of Christians over the last century.